u-blox/ubxlib/README.md

 - The `base64` implementation in [common/utils/src/base64.h](/common/utils/src/base64.h) is copyright [William Sherif](https://github.com/superwills/NibbleAndAHalf).
 - The ARM callstack iterator in [port/platform/common/debug_utils/src/arch/arm/u_stack_frame_cortex.c](/port/platform/common/debug_utils/src/arch/arm/u_print_callstack_cortex.c) is copyright Armink, part of [CmBacktrace](https://github.com/armink/CmBacktrace).
 - The FreeRTOS additions [port/platform/common/debug_utils/src/freertos/additions](/port/platform/common/debug_utils/src/freertos/additions) are copied from the Apache licensed [ESP-IDF](https://github.com/espressif/esp-idf).
+- If you compile-in geofencing by defining the conditional compilation flag `U_CFG_GEOFENCE` for your build:
+  - For shapes larger than about 1 km, to employ a true-earth model you may choose to conditionally link the sub-module [common/geofence/geographiclib](geographiclib) from the MIT licensed [GeographicLib](https://github.com/geographiclib) by Charles A. Karney.
+  - The default functions, which assume a spherical earth, are derived from the valuable advice (though not the code) of https://www.movable-type.co.uk/scripts/latlong.html, MIT licensed and copyright Chris Veness.

 In all cases copyright, and our thanks, remain with the original authors.